AndreasVerhoeven/AutoLayoutConvenience/README.md

 - **centering**, you can make a view center in another view with an optional offset
 - **pinning to a position**, you can make a view pin to a position in another view, with an optional offset
 - **pinning to an edge** you can make a view pin to an edge of another view, and defining how the opposite axis should be constrained
+- **aligning to an edge** you can make a view align to the edge of another view, making sure it's as big as possible, but it will never exceeds the other views edges.
 - **constraining** you can constrain the **width**, **height** and **aspect ratio** of a view
 - **(dis)allowing shrinking/growing**, you can determine which views can shrink/grow